tomathchoi/drone_CF-mMIMO/README.md

 Each spatial point where the drone passes acts as a single-antenna access point (AP) and the array acts as a user equipment (UE).

+The array contains 16 different linear array forming a cylinder, where each array contains 4 patch elements.

+Each patch element has two different ports (V-pol and H-pol), hence 8 ports per linear array.

 The drone flew the same trajectory twice per each UE location, at 35m height and 70m height.

 There were 4 UE locations on campus, hence the trajectory was repeated 8 times (4 UEs, 2 different heights).